About Club Volleyball

 Making the decision to commit to a rep sport is an important one for families and we hope the information below will assist you in understanding what it means to be a member of our Club.

-The Ontario Volleyball Association has restructured its playing divisions for the 2021/22 season.
+In 2021, the Ontario Volleyball Association restructured its playing divisions by eliminating 11U-14U divisions and replacing them with 4v4, 6v6 and TLS.
+Information on these divisions can be found below.
 Coaches of teams in the EC division will select what format of volleyball (or combination) their team will play.

-Teams playing in the Early Contact division will play either 4 vs 4 or 6 vs 6 Rallyball (formerly called Triple Ball).
+Teams playing in the Early Contact division will play either 4 vs 4 or 6 vs 6 Rallyball (formerly called Triple Ball) or a combination of both.
 Athletes of varying ages may be involved in one tournament.

 formerly 11U – 13U